ilastik/ilastik.github.io/documentation/pixelclassification/headless.md

 **Note:** The use of quotation marks in the above example is critical.
 The `*` in each input argument must be provided to ilastik, NOT auto-expanded by the shell before ilastik sees the command!

+###Side note: Running your own Python scripts

+For developers and power-users, you can run your own ilastik-dependent python scripts using the interpreter shipped within the ilastik install tree.
+The interpreter is located in the `bin` directory:

+    # Linux
+    $ ./ilastik-1.1.7-Linux/bin/python -c "import ilastik; print ilastik.__version__"
+    1.1.7

+    # Mac
+    $ ./ilastik-1.1.7-OSX.app/Contents/ilastik-release/bin/python -c "import ilastik; print ilastik.__version__"
+    1.1.7

 ## Output Options